 Prepacked for direct sale or PPDS is food that is packaged at the same place it is offered or sold to consumers and is in this packaging before it is ordered or selected.

 It can include food that consumers select themselves (e.g. from a display unit), as well as products kept behind a counter and some food sold at mobile or temporary outlets.

 Food that isn't PPDS

 - Any food that is not in packaging or is packaged after being ordered by the consumer.
 These are types of non-prepacked food and do not require a label with name, ingredients and allergens emphasised.
 Allergen information must still be provided but this can be done through other means, including orally.

 - Food packed by one business and supplied to another business.
 This is prepacked food and already must have full labelling, including the name of the food and a full ingredients list, with allergenic ingredients emphasised within it.

-The new labelling requirements do not apply to PPDS food sold by means of distance selling, such as food which can be purchased over the phone or on the internet.
+The change to labelling requirements does not apply to PPDS food sold by means of distance selling, such as food that can be purchased over the phone or on the internet.